astro-mat/StudioMooMooPortal_PP4/README.md

 - Only one custom model was needed to make the website.
 - As there would only ever be one artist using the studio each day as a session would be expected to use an entire day, there was no need to specify a time as well as the date.
 - Artist name was included as a user may book studio for different projects
-- A requirements feild was deemed necessary to allow user to specify any specific needs or requirements for the session such as if a drum kit is need, how many musicians etc.
+- A requirements field was deemed necessary to allow user to specify any specific needs or requirements for the session such as if a drum kit is need, how many musicians etc.

 ![ERD of Booking Model](doc/erd-booking.PNG)